We may receive compensation when you click on links to products from our partners.

 Embracing a solo career is for many employees a dream that would take them out of the office routine and let them shape a workplace to their taste and interests.
 However, many enthusiastic entrepreneurs accidentally burn their wings by flying too close to the sun without a structured business.

-Every year, more and more small businesses shut down, and their owner is forced to reintegrate the workplace as a regular employee.
+Every year, more and more small businesses shut down, and their owner is forced to reintegrate into the workplace as a regular employee.
 There is, unfortunately for ambitious independents, no secret success recipe.
 However, there are some costly mistakes that could stop them from building a stable venture.

 The idea isn’t enough

 Everyone starts with a brilliant business idea.
 However, your journey to entrepreneurship needs to include many more steps before you’re ready to launch a business.
 Your idea is only the first step.
-But your business plan is the most critical factor. indeed, your business plan acts as a compass to guide your company growth.
+But your business plan is the most critical factor. indeed, your business plan acts as a compass to guide your company’s growth.
 It is designed to use your research to define the best strategy.

 At this stage, you are making sure that you’ve got the right pieces and that you can connect them together.
 Additionally, your business plan also provides insights into your costs and your revenue forecast, which is the type of information money lenders will need to decide on a commercial loan.